stevenvanzelst/Alice/README.md

 # Overview

-This Python-based keylogger tool captures keystrokes and browser history, providing an educational demonstration of how to log user interactions on a computer.
-The keylogger saves captured keystrokes to a text file and retrieves browser history, sending both as email attachments at regular intervals.
-Designed for learning purposes, this tool illustrates file handling, email communication, and the use of Python libraries. **Please use responsibly and ethically, ensuring compliance with privacy laws and regulations.**
+This Python-based keylogger tool captures keystrokes, browser history, and credentials stored within chromium browsers, providing an educational demonstration of how malicious actors may use such a tool to harm victims.
+The keylogger saves captured keystrokes to a text file and retrieves browser history and credentials, sending both as email attachments at regular intervals.
+Designed for learning purposes, this tool demonstrates advanced persistent threats, implementing features such as system persistence, data exfiltration, and evasion techniques.
+**Please use responsibly and ethically, ensuring compliance with privacy laws and regulations.**
 **Important:** This software should only be used in a legal and ethical manner, such as on your own devices or with explicit permission from users.

 ## Features